Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress after you finish taking the medicine.
-This is to make sure the malaria is cleared up completely, and to allow your doctor to check for any unwanted effects.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress after you finish using the medicine.
+This is to make sure the malaria is cleared up completely.
+Blood and urine tests may be needed to check for unwanted effects.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.